 But if you’re either a dog or a cat person who doesn’t like pineapple on pizza, we want to show this:

-On the pizza question there are three Logic Jumps sending respondents to the Ending screens.
+On the pizza question there are three logical conditions sending respondents to the Ending screens.
 The first two are fine:

-But the last Logic Jump cannot be satisfied, and will break your typeform!
+But the last condition cannot be satisfied, and will break your typeform!
 Why?
 Because it’s impossible for someone to have answered Cat and Dog to the question ‘Are you a cat or a dog person?’.
 Have a look:

 The solution is to use or instead of and: